SCCapstone/CovidGains/README.md

-# Covid Gains- Project Name: GrocerApp
+# Covid Gains- Project Name: Grosh

 Grosh keeps track of all grocery related issues.
 Grosh can track the items a user buys based upon the user-input item list.
 Grosh